What is C. diff?

 Treatment for C. diff

-There are a few options to treat C. diff, but your doctor will choose one based on your case, how bad the infection is and your medical history.
+There are a few options to treat C. diff, but your doctor will choose a treatment based on your case, how bad the infection is and your medical history.

 If you get diarrhea while taking an antibiotic, your doctor may tell you to stop taking it or switch to some other type.
 Based on how long you’ve been dealing with diarrhea or how sick you are, your doctor may want you to get a stool test for C. diff and give you IV fluids and electrolytes so that you do not get dehydrated.
 Unfortunately, C. diff can be stubborn, so treatment often calls for many steps.

-Stopping the antibiotics will often resolve diarrhea.
+Stopping the antibiotics can commonly resolve diarrhea.
 However, if you continue to have diarrhea or do not improve, a stool test for C. diff should be performed.

 • If C. diff is found in the stool, new antibiotic treatment will be required to clear this infection.

-• Your doctor will order a different type of antibiotic to specifically treat the C. diff infection, usually oral metronidazole or vancomycin.
+• Your doctor will order a different type of antibiotic to specifically treat the C. diff infection, usually oral vancomycin or fidaxomicin.

-• Many people who take antibiotics to treat C. diff infection start to feel better within three days, but it is vital to keep taking the medication until you finish it (usually 10–14 days).
-If not, it may not kill all of the C. diff organisms, and the infection could come back.
+• Many people who take antibiotics to treat C. diff infection start to feel better within 3 days, but it is important to keep taking the medication until you finish it (usually 10–14 days).
+If not, it may not kill all of the C. diff, and the infection could come back (i.e., a recurrence).

 • Approximately 25% of people with C. diff will need a second round of antibiotics.